Credit:

 1. Intended Use (Casual vs. Sport vs. Work)

 Think about how and where you’ll use these gloves.
 Are you a skier/snowboarder needing all-day heat on the slopes?
 Look for gloves with long battery life and a waterproof shell to handle snow.
 Doing winter hiking or outdoor work like shoveling?
 You might prioritize lightweight gloves that trade a bit of battery life for better flexibility.
-For casual and occasional use, you can focus more on comfort and ample heat settings, skipping those excessively thick gloves.
-Match the features to the activity and you’ll end up a lot more satisfied.
+For casual and occasional use, focus on comfort and ample heat settings, skipping excessively thick gloves.
+Match the features to the activity, and you’ll end up a lot more satisfied.

 2. Waterproof vs. Water-Resistant

 Waterproofing is important—maybe even limb-preserving—if your hands will be in wet snow or rain for extended periods.
 Most heated gloves use at least a water-resistant shell, which is decent but not great.
-If you’re skiing, snowboarding, hunting, or anything else that has you outside for extended periods in the cold wetness of winter, find gloves explicitly labeled "waterproof".
+If you’re skiing, snowboarding, hunting, or anything else that has you outside for extended periods in the cold, wet winter, find gloves explicitly labeled "waterproof".
 Also, check the cuff design.
-Gloves with those big gauntlet cuffs and cinch straps help seal out the snow.
+Gloves with those big gauntlet cuffs and cinch straps help keep the snow out.

 3. Heat Output and Battery Life